Tuesday, May 26, 2009

 Sunday morning May 17th as several of us from PIBC

-were just starting Sunday School, we received a call
+Sunday School, we received a call

 from Tim and Melody, our fellow Liebenzell missionaries and co-workers at PIBC.
 They had just gotten